yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_service.md

 ## Example names

 For the example in this section, a client application supporting Kerberos connects to the Kerberos service `ServiceGateway` running on the host machine `gateway.axway.com` connects to an existing back-end service.
-You can use the example names, or replace them with names of your own.

 The example Kerberos realm name `AXWAY.COM` is specific to the examples in this guide.
 Replace the example realm name with your own realm name.